refinedev/refine/documentation/docs/api-reference/chakra-ui/components/basic-views/create.md

 ```

 :::info-tip Swizzle
-You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)
+You can swizzle this component with the [**refine CLI**](/docs/packages/documentation/cli) to customize it.
 :::

 ## Properties

 ### `title`

-It allows adding title inside the `<Create>` component. if you don't pass title props it uses "Create" prefix and singular resource name by default.
-For example, for the `/posts/create` resource, it will be "Create post".
+`title` allows the addition of titles inside the `<Create>` component by passing title props.
+If you don't pass title props, however, it uses the "Create" prefix and the singular resource name by default.
+For example, for the `/posts/create` resource, it would be "Create post".

 ```tsx live url=http://localhost:3000/posts/create previewHeight=280px
 setInitialRoutes(["/posts/create"]);